Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The `T' Approach to Critical Discourse Analysis

-CDA has been critiqued primarily around three areas: potential bias given the analyst's political positioning, lack of methodological rigor, and lack of empirical validation (cf.~\citep{ohalloran_critical_2022, stubbs_whorfs_1997, toolan_what_1997, widdowson_text_2008}).
-The methodology developed for this study was specifically designed to address these concerns.
-The overall goal was to enhance analytical rigor and transparency while retaining the critical power of Fairclough's model.
-To mitigate the risk of analyst bias, the research design combines high transparency (e.g., in the selection of authors and texts) with critical self-reflexivity.
+CDA has been critiqued primarily around three areas: potential bias given the analyst's political positioning; lack of methodological rigor; and lack of empirical validation (cf.~\citep{ohalloran_critical_2022, stubbs_whorfs_1997, toolan_what_1997, widdowson_text_2008}).
+The methodology developed for this paper is specifically designed to address these concerns.
+The overall goal was to enhance analytical rigor and transparency while retaining the critical power of Fairclough's approach.
+To mitigate the risk of analyst bias, this research design combines high transparency (e.g., in the selection of authors and texts, in the annotation of texts) with critical self-reflexivity.
+Each text was consciously approached from positions of ``engagement and estrangement'' \citep{janks_critical_1997}, aiming to balance empathetic understanding with critical scrutiny.
 In response to critiques of methodological rigor, a two-phase `T' analysis was developed that includes deep qualitative investigations guided by patterns and hypotheses generated from a comprehensive coding of the entire corpus.
 The coding schemes developed provide a clear and consistent framework for identifying discursive features, thereby increasing the transparency and potential reproducibility of the analysis and mitigating the risk of cherry-picking data to fit a preconceived argument.
-Moreover, novel quantitative metrics were developed, derived directly from the coded linguistic data.
-This quantitative approach addresses critiques of CDA's empirical grounding by providing a concrete, data-driven basis for identifying patterns, making comparisons between texts, and substantiating claims about the overall leanings and balance of the discourse.
-Finally, this study adopts a focused scope for the explanation stage to address the critique concerning the empirical validation of the text-context link.
-The societal effects of discourse and cognitive reception by audiences are notoriously difficult to establish without the use of extensive empirical methods, which are beyond the scope of this project.
+Novel quantitative metrics were developed, derived directly from the coded linguistic data.
+This quantitative approach addresses critiques of CDA's empirical grounding by providing a concrete, data-driven basis for identifying patterns, comparing texts, and substantiating claims about the overall leanings and balance of the discourse.
+Finally, this paper adopts a focused scope for the explanation stage to address the critique concerning the empirical validation of the text-context link.
+The societal effects of discourse and audience cognitive reception are notoriously difficult to establish without extensive empirical methods, which are beyond the scope of this project.
 Therefore, the analysis refrains from making speculative claims about such impacts.
-Instead, the focus is on providing an explanatory analysis of potential causes, grounding explanations in an examination of the socio-historical context.
+Instead, the focus is on providing an explanatory analysis of potential \emph{causes}, grounding explanations in an examination of the socio-historical context.

-\subsubsection{Broad Analysis}
+\subsection{Broad Analysis}